saraachour/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 -----------------------

 **Task 2**: Fill in the `train` and the `classify` stubs in the MNIST classifier.
 Test your classifier out by invoking the `test_classifier` function.
 What classification accuracy did you attain?
+You should be able to achieve ~75% with the standard techniques learned in class.
+We will give full credit for accuracy about or above 75%.

 **Q3.** What happens to the classification accuracy when you reduce the hypervector size; how small of a size can you select before you see > 5% loss in accuracy?